 14 Questions to be Prepared for During a Home Care Assessment

-If you are currently in the process of arranging home care for a loved one you may be wondering what to expect from a Home Care Assessment.
+If you are currently arranging home care for a loved one, you may be wondering what to expect from a Home Care Assessment.

 Before a package of care can commence, the company providing the care will need to visit the home of the individual requiring care and undertake an assessment.
 The assessment is multi-faceted & aims to establish whether the company can safely deliver the level of care required.

-We have spoken to an award-winning home care company in Oxfordshire, Autumn Years Care, to find out some of the things a care-seeker should expect from a home care assessment.
+We have spoken to Autumn Years Care, an award-winning home care company in Oxfordshire, to find out what a care-seeker should expect from a home care assessment.

 Personal Assessment